mtenenholtz/cpai/docs/tui.md

 Rankings:

-- `e`: show full name/path of the selected row in a small overlay (press `e`/`E`/`Esc` to close) The overlay displays either the full file path or the folder path with token totals.
+- `e`: show full name/path of the selected row in a small overlay (press `e`/`E`/`Esc` to close)
+- `Tab`: switch between Files ↔ Folders columns
+  The overlay displays either the full file path or the folder path with token totals.
 - Mouse (when enabled): click to select; wheel to scroll

 Actions:

 - `c`: copy the rendered bundle to clipboard (OSC52 fallback if system clipboard fails)
+- `x`: emit the composed bundle to stdout and exit (useful for piping)
 - `Ctrl+R`: rescan (progress shown in status)
 - `q` / `Ctrl+C`: quit